Zewsta/Klasiks/.github/README.md

 <a href="https://www.youtube.com/JankariKiDuniya"><img src="https://img.shields.io/badge/Join-Subscribe%20Support-blue.svg?style=for-the-badge&logo=YouTube"></a>

-> ⭐️ Thanks to everyone for using Alexa, 🤭 That is the greatest pleasure we have !
+> ⭐️ Thanks to everyone for using Klasik, 🤭 That is the greatest pleasure we have !